GALLBLADDER-LIVER FLUSH with Preparation Diet

 4. After finishing your bedtime routine and last bathroom visit, just before bed: mix a half-cup (120ml) freshly squeezed lemon or grapefruit juice with a half-cup (120ml) of cold-pressed, unrefined extra virgin olive oil.

-Be sure to remove all pulp.
+Be sure to remove all pulp from this drink.
 Shake it up in a jar to blend.
-Regular unrefined olive oil is okay but thicker going down.
 (Some prefer drinking through a straw.)
 Drink this within 5 minutes.
 Queasiness is normal – this will pass.

 5. Go to bed immediately and lie on your right side for 20 to 30 minutes with your right knee (or both knees) drawn up to your chest.
 This angle helps the oil interact with the gall bladder.
 Relax quietly.
 You may feel tiny gurgles or stones drifting down the duct.